anav-dev/runner-crush/TESTING.md

     </details>

-    The issue might be caused by an error in both loop conditions, the ones in charge of setting till which square id the loop runs.
+    The issue was caused by an error in both loop conditions, the ones in charge of setting till which square ID the loop runs.
+By adding the `<=` operator in both loop conditions, the boundary values were included so a row or column match now can be detected in the bottom game board.

+    The above change implied also an update of the `moveDown()` function, also adding the `<=` operator to ensure the last board square would also be included and if empty, it would be also replaced with the above object.

+## Unfixed Bugs

+Attemps to rectify the below bugs were made.
+However, they were unsuccessful, and the root cause of these issues remains unkown.
+Further research is required to resolve them.

 - __JS Game Malfunction on touch devices__